 This technically broad focus is also reflected in prosecution work.
 The firm is busy conducting EPO oppositions for regular client Boeing, although its business came under extreme pressure during the coronavirus crisis.
 Work for other industry giants, such as Mitsubishi Electronics and Philips, bears witness to the firm’s experience with electronics patents.

-Patent prosecution in broad fields of technology.
+Patent prosecution across a broad spectrum of technology.
 Litigation over medical devices.

 Christian Steil, Volker Heuckeroth, Stephan Keck (all patent attorneys)